George Foreman III

-George Edward Foreman III (born January 23, 1983) is an American entrepreneur, professional boxer, trainer/coach, founder of EverybodyFights and son of businessman and former two-time heavyweight champion George Foreman.
+George Edward Foreman III (born January 23, 1983) is an American entrepreneur, professional boxer, trainer/coach, and founder of EverybodyFights.
+His father was businessman and former two-time heavyweight champion George Foreman Sr. He is one of Foreman Sr.'s five biological sons, all named George.
+Foreman Sr. also has seven daughters, five biological and two adopted, in his four marriages.

 Early life

 As a child, Foreman watched his father train and sat ringside when his father was doing color commentary.
 He always loved boxing, but never got involved with the sport until his early teens.
 Foreman attended Fay School in Southborough, Massachusetts.
 He graduated from Culver Military Academy in Culver, Indiana, in 2001 with a high school diploma, where he played lacrosse.